Giancarlo-Lucca/DataStream/README.md

 # Experimental d-FuzzStream: Dispersion-Based Fuzzy Data Stream Clustering

-Implementation of the fuzzy data stream clustering algorithm from the article [d-FuzzStream: A Dispersion-Based Fuzzy Data Stream Clustering](https://ieeexplore.ieee.org/document/8491534).
+Implementation of the fuzzy data stream clustering algorithm from the article [Data stream clustering: introducing recursively extendable aggregation functions for incremental cluster fusion processes](https://ieeexplore.ieee.org/).
 Original Python implementation, as well as, additional information can be found in this [repo](https://github.com/Xicks/d-FuzzStream).

 This implementation facilitates experiments over the original implementation because of the following aspects: